 What is not clear, though, is how the senior Van Zandt obtained Margaret Pine, who was, according to all records, born in Westchester County, New York.
 The Senior was born, raised, resided, did business, and died in the City of New York (currently Manhattan).
 In fact, on March 9, 1811, he wrote, “I Wynant Van Zandt Sen’r of the City County and State of New York […] make and ordain this my last Will and Testiment.”
 In his will, Van Zandt Sr. devised all his real estate properties between his heirs, his son Wynant Van Zandt Jr. being the largest beneficiary.
 He also added, “And my body I desire may be decently put into my own vault in the City of New York.”
 The vault referred to in his will was located within the burial grounds of Trinity Church.
 So far as records indicate, Van Zandt Sr. was always associated with New York County, and appears to have no direct connection to Westchester County.

 On November 1, 1814, five days before he perished, Wynant Van Zandt Sr. made several amendments to his will.
 Among the changes he made regarding division of his real and personal estates, he also added, “I also direct my Executors to manumit my Negro slave Jane and I give to my son Wynant Van Zandt Junior my two Negro boys until they respectfully arrive at the age of twenty eight years.”
-So, although Margaret Pine was manumitted by 1813, her name was not mentioned in his 1811 will (nor were any other slaves owned by Van Zandt Sr.).
+So, if Margaret Pine was manumitted by 1813, why was her name (or any others) not mentioned in the 1811 will?

 The question as to when exactly the Senior “presented” Margaret Pine to his son is still unclear.
 Or did in fact Margaret Pine come to Wynant Van Zandt Junior from his father as the obituary suggests?
 What if Dr. Charles A. Van Zandt wasn’t actually correct in his information provided for the obituary?
 After all, in 1813, at the age of 15 years, the future Dr. Van Zandt had just joined the military service, and although he may have known about the manumission of Margaret Pine, he may not have been correct in his knowledge of her being previously owned by his grandfather, Wynant Van Zandt Sr. Let us look elsewhere for possible answers.